 - 1. Basic Financial Statements: the basic financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business. - a.
 The Statement of Net Position presents information on all of the District's assets and liabilities, with the difference between the two reported as net assets and equity.
 Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the District is improving or deteriorating. - b.
 The Statement of Revenues, Expenses, and Changes in Net Position presents information showing how the District's net position changed during the most recent fiscal year.
 All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g. uncollected taxes and earned but unused vacation leave). - c.
 The Statement of Cash Flows presents the cash flows resulting from operating, non-capital financing, capital and related financing and investing activities, with a reconciliation to operating income (loss). - d.
-The basic financial statements can be found on pages 8-10 of this report. - 2.
-Notes to the Financial Statements.
-The notes provide additional information that is essential to a full understanding of the data provided in the basic financial statements.
-The notes to the financial statements can be found on pages 11-22 of this report. - 3.
-Other Information.
-In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information concerning the District's funding and obligations for CalPERS.
-Required supplementary information can be found on pages 23-24 of this report.
+The basic financial statements can be found on pages 7-9 of this report.